-4 Please note that a stockholder who receives cash and stock in a given transaction will recognize gain (but not loss) up to the amount of the cash received, and a stockholder who receives only cash in a given transaction will recognize gain or loss.
+Please note that a stockholder who receives cash and stock in a given transaction will recognize gain (but not loss) up to the amount of the cash received, and a stockholder who receives only cash in a given transaction will recognize gain or loss.

-- In cases where consideration will be furnished post-closing, e.g., pursuant to escrow arrangements or earn-outs, COI will not be known at the time of closing, so care should be taken to make sure the type of consideration that can be received will not adversely impact the tax-free nature of the transaction.
-Recently finalized regulations that are applicable only to contracts with fixed consideration provide a safe harbor for consideration placed in escrow to secure target's performance of customary covenants.
-These rules also allow for contingent consideration so long as the non-contingent consideration meets COI and the contingency does not prevent (to any extent) the target's shareholders from being subject to the economic benefits and burdens of ownership of the acquiring corporation's stock after the last business day before the first date the contract is a binding contract (as discussed below). - For an agreement to be considered "binding," it must be enforceable under applicable law.
-The presence of a condition outside of the parties' control, such as regulatory agency approval, will not prevent a contract from being considered binding.
-In addition, if insubstantial terms remain to be negotiated or customary conditions remain to be satisfied, the contract is nonetheless considered binding.
-However, if a term relating to the amount or type of consideration to be received is modified prior to the closing date, and the modified contract is a binding contract, the date of the modification shall be treated as the first date there is a binding contract.
-A modification will not result in a new valuation date, however, if the sole effect of the modification is to provide for additional shares of the acquiring corporation, to decrease the amount of money or other property to be delivered to the target's shareholders or a combination of the foregoing.
+In cases where consideration will be furnished post-closing, e.g., pursuant to escrow arrangements or earn-outs, COI will not be known at the time of closing, so care should be taken to make sure the type of consideration that can be received will not adversely impact the tax-free nature of the transaction.
+Regulations finalized in late 2011 that are applicable only to contracts with fixed consideration provide a safe harbor for consideration placed in escrow to secure target's performance of customary covenants.
+These rules also allow for contingent consideration so long as the non-contingent consideration meets COI and the contingency does not prevent (to any extent) the target's shareholders from being subject to the economic benefits and burdens of ownership of the acquiring corporation's stock after the last business day before the first date the contract is a binding contract (as discussed below).

+close to the line and there is a risk that the requirement may not be satisfied, there is often a provision in the underlying agreement to change consideration or change the structure if it could be undertaken to preserve tax-free reorganization status.